qingliaowu/Learn/README.md

-# leetcode
-This repository will be something for leetcode with related knowledges.
+# To learn java related stuff